September 4, 2023

 Those who rely on leads will take them wherever they can get them.
 Any local business, from dentists to lawyers and home repair services, want leads wherever they can get them.

-Renting an online website and claiming leads that come into it requires less obligation and liability than a lot of the other methods that are used to draw leads.
+Renting a high ranking website and claiming leads that come into it requires less obligation and liability than a lot of the other methods that are used to draw leads.

 Business owners experimenting with targeting a new type of consumer

-Successfully ranking shows the client that you have successfully targeted the consumers in question.
+Successfully ranking in search engines shows the client that you have successfully targeted the consumers in question.
 If they aren’t interested in your client, the costs are very low.

-Now that you understand the motivations of those who rank websites for rental and the clients who invest in them, you’re ready to tackle your own.
+Now that you understand the motivations of those who rank and rent websites and the clients who invest in them, you’re ready to tackle your own.
 Following the detailed steps below will take you all the way to the sale.

-The Steps to Ranking and Renting a Website
+The Steps to Create a Rank and Rent Website

 All the work it takes to rank and rent a website fit neatly into the following steps.